- 1 Top 5 Best Air Purifier for Allergens and Dust Compared

 - Activated Carbon: Carbon helps to adsorb toxic gasses, VOCs, and smoke.
 Multi-staged filtration processes that are used by industrial machines not only perform better, but also demonstrate that the manufacturer understands a thing or two about air purification.
 Trust us, it’s not uncommon to find air cleaners that move air more than they actually purify it.
 If you’re looking for the best air purifier for allergies and pets, look for a good combination of HEPA and activated carbon filtration.

 - Mechanical Process: We like things simple, but it isn’t because we’re opposed to technology.
-Popular “filtering” methods employed by many air purifier manufacturers include ionization and/or ultraviolet stages, which can actually create an ozone byproduct that ironically pollutes indoor air more than it purifies it.
 We prefer to eliminate pollutant sources, not introduce them, so our top picks in this list are all purely mechanical in nature – air comes in, passes through physical filters, and gets pushed back out.

 Mistakes to Avoid

 Vague statements and a lack of technical data on the manufacturers website are abundant in this industry.
 Far too many list HEPA filtration without filter specifications, activated carbon without details, Clean Air Distribution Rate (CADR) without clearly defining the limitations of the CADR value.
 Look for manufacturers that list too much data, are eager to discuss specifics, and truly care about your well being while using their machine.